- Dean of Students Home

 Employees and Students who violate this policy may be subject to discipline.
 If employee discipline is appropriate, it shall be administered in a manner consistent with applicable collective bargaining agreements, CSU policies, and legal requirements.
 Student discipline shall be administered in accordance with §41301 of Title 5, California Code of Regulations and Executive Order 1073, or any superseding executive order, if applicable.

-For questions or concerns regarding Executive Order 1074 please contact the Dean of Students Office at 760-750-4935.
+For questions or concerns regarding Executive Order 1074 please contact the Student Affairs Office at 760-750-4056.